-- Professional Engineer or Geologist with 3 years of relevant fulltime experience; or - ♦ Licensed or certified to perform All Appropriate Inquiries (AAI) and three years of relevant fulltime experience; or - ♦ Engineering of Science Baccalaureate degree or higher and three years of fulltime relevant experience; or - ♦ The equivalent of 10 years relevant experience.
+- Professional Engineer or Geologist with 3 years of relevant fulltime experience; or - ◆ Licensed or certified to perform All Appropriate Inquiries (AAI) and three years of relevant fulltime experience; or - ♦ Engineering of Science Baccalaureate degree or higher and three years of fulltime relevant experience; or - ♦ The equivalent of 10 years relevant experience.

-Requirement to Consult with Native Americans: This is a threshold requirement for 2021.
+Requirement to Consult with Native Americans: This is a threshold requirement for 2024.
 On June 15, 2012, HUD published a Notice the states that CDBG Recipients "must consult with tribes to determine whether a project may adversely affect historic properties of religious and cultural significance, and if so, how the adverse effect could be avoided, minimized or mitigated."
 This is applicable to projects on and off tribal lands and to many of Georgia's CDBG Recipients.
 The HUD Notice (CPD-12-006) and the HUD Assessment Tool describe in detail the required protocol.
 Note that the revised Request for Release of Funds and Certification (form HUD 7015.15) includes a certification that this protocol was followed.
 Please use the Tribal Directory Assessment Tool (TDAT) for current information on tribal contacts.
 The tool is available at https://egis.hud.gov/tdat/.
 Print the results of the search for your local Environmental Review Record (ERR) to document the search and the tribes listed at the time the search was conducted.
 In contacting tribes, please keep in mind that the initiative must come from the Grantee and can be made by mail or e-mail.
+Additionally, the letters being mailed, MUST be signed by the Local Elected Official.
 See Appendix Q for a copy of CPD Notice 12-006.